kholia/OSX-KVM/README.md

 ### Note

 For macOS High Sierra, follow [README.md for High Sierra](HighSierra/README.md).
+NVIDIA GPUs are supported on this version of macOS.

+For macOS Mojave, follow [README.md for High Sierra](HighSierra/README.md) and [README.md for Mojave](Mojave/README.md).
+NVIDIA GPUs are *NOT* supported on this version of macOS.

 Consult this document for debugging and general tips.

 See the [debugging section below](https://github.com/kholia/OSX-KVM#debugging)